PEM-Humboldt/biotablero-search-backend/README.md

 1. __Install dependencies__

    `pip install -r requirements.txt`
-1. Verify that the values in the .env file are as follows
+1. Create an env mirror file of env.sample and update the values of the existing variables.

    ```
    STAC_URL="" # STAC server URL